These Nut Free Snack Balls are made with just five wholesome ingredients and make a quick, healthy snack or treat in a lunch box.

 This recipe comes from my brand new book, The 101 Healthiest Foods For Kids, which is a handbook on the best foods to fuel your child’s body and mind, with 26 easy recipes you can make with your kids, and advice for some of your most common kid-feeding questions.

-What holds these nut free snack balls together is sunflower seed butter, such as SunButter.
-I find SunButter in the “natural foods” section of my grocery store.
+- Sunflower Seed Butter such as SunButter: I find SunButter in the “natural foods” section of my grocery store.
 It comes in a few different varieties, but I choose the natural, unsweetened kind.

 Get More: All My Top Posts About Packing Lunches |